 If we are looking for Good vs Evil characterization of a fight, then it makes no sense for the “Good” to bow down to the “Evil”.
 But in popular parlance, that is how Vijay Dashami or Dusshera is characterized.
 We are told its a fight between “Good” vs “Evil”.. and the moral of the story is that “Good always wins”.

 Ram’s behavior at the end of the war says something totally different.

 For, one who has gone beyond the dichotomies of Good / Evil, the Right/Wrong and Likes/Dislikes; a war is not a statement of morality.
 A war is a necessity of maintaining social balance in human life, as life is lived in every moment sans ideas and morals.
-Beyond that war and violence has no significance nor relevance.
+Beyond that, war and violence have no significance nor relevance.

 The problem with the world is that when one fights a war for greed of power or money or lust; he loves to posit moral dualities.
 Usurping the high road to himself.
 From Alexander to Muhammad to Babar to Aurangzeb to Hitler to Bush.
 Everyone was fighting a “Just” battle.
 And at the end of the battle, everyone of these generals demonstrated a hatred for the vanquished, as it was during the war.
 Whether it was in taking slaves, killing the opponents, or vilifying them.
 Or all of these actions together.

 Making a war opponent as an Enemy is a moral necessity for the one who fights a war of greed.